 Obtain your card: After completing the employment verification process, you will obtain your Student Employment Card.
 This card is to be presented to the department of hire to verify you are eligible to work.
 Your supervisor will then send their paperwork to our office.

 RIT does not assign or place students into positions, regardless of their FWS status.
 Students are expected to find, apply, and interview for job openings on their own.
 Gain valuable job search and work experience before applying to co-op and career opportunities.
-Jobs openings are posted on Handshake.
+Jobs openings are posted on Career Connect.

 Student employees are paid bi-weekly on Fridays, and they will receive a regular paycheck for their hours worked.
 Wages do not get applied directly to a student’s tuition.
 Student employees are strongly encouraged to register for direct deposit through myinfo.rit.edu.